gcinnovate/go-fcapp/README.md

 For use with your RapidPro instance, you will want to configure these settings:

- * `FCAPP_SMSURL`: The NITA-U gateway email address for your account
  * `FCAPP_AUTH_TOKEN`: The FamilyConnect RapidPro authorization Token
  * `FCAPP_PREBIRTH_CAMPAIGN`: The UUID for the prebirth campaign with message events for all languages
  * `FCAPP_POSTBIRTH_CAMPAIGN`: The UUID for the postbirth campaign with message events for all languages